MKM12345/xSim-Duo/README.md

 ## Game Features

-- **Warrior vs Evil Mage:** Choose your favorite class and engage in thrilling battles.
-Play as the Warrior to defeat the sinister Evil Mage.
+- **Warrior vs Evil Mage:** Play as the Warrior to defeat the sinister Evil Mage.
 Will you rely on the Warrior's strength and sword skills to overcome the dark magic?

 - **Stunning Visuals:** Immerse yourself in the beautifully crafted game world, featuring detailed backgrounds, lively animations, and powerful special effects that bring the characters to life.